G-EDM/G-RBLevo/README.md

-# Warning
+# Update

-Sinke mode is currently corrupted in this version.
-It will be fixed with the next update soon.
+Sinker mode should be fixed now.
+But it was just a short test.
+Good luck.

 # G-RBL EVOII Firmware ⚡⚡⚡